adambard/learnxinyminutes-docs/python.html.markdown

 # Let's just make a variable
 some_var = 5

 # Here is an if statement.
-INDENTATION IS SIGNIFICANT IN PYTHON!
+Indentation is significant in python!
 # prints "some var is smaller than 10"
 if some_var > 10:
     print "some_var is totally bigger than 10."